Speaking Out movement: Various independent promotions

 In March 2020, three months prior to the Speaking Out movement taking place, 3-2-1 Battle! cut ties with head booker/trainer Steve West following allegations made against him.
 The entire management team was forced to step down as well.
 An attempt to revive the promotion with a new management team was quickly abandoned.

 Black Label Pro released wrestler Johnathan Wolf on June 19, following allegations of sexual assault and mental abuse.
 Game Changer Wrestling subsequently removed Wolf from their The Wrld on GCW Part 2 show on June 20.

 Mikey Whiplash was accused of sexual harassment and physical abuse.
-Fierce Wrestling would cut ties with him following the allegations.
+Fierce Wrestling cut ties with him following the allegations.

 Inspire Pro Wrestling ended their relationship with wrestler Andy Dalton on June 20 following allegations that Dalton had sent inappropriate messages to a minor.

 Following a string of sexual misconduct allegations made towards Singaporean wrestler Alex Cuevas, Singapore Pro Wrestling and Philippine Wrestling Revolution cut all ties with him.

 On June 20, independent wrestler Kyle Boone tweeted about being assaulted and bullied by Kongo Kong at an independent wrestling event.
 Boone stated that he was forced to show his penis in front of the entire locker room and give him the money he made from the show and selling merch.
 Kong responded by saying when he started in the business, it was not uncommon to rib rookies.
 He continued his statement by saying if he had known sooner, he would have tried to hash it out like adults.
 He was not given any indication that something was wrong as it was all "hugs and smiles".
 He also stated he would only pick on people he liked and saw something in.

 Joey Ryan was released from Impact Wrestling and his promotion, Bar Wrestling, was shut down.